oliviawestmacottssw/SSW.Rules.Content/rules/do-you-contact-the-media-from-time-to-time/rule.md

 ---

-It is important for us to contact the media from time to time as they are the people who can get our products and services out to the world easily.
+​​​​​It is important for us to contact the media from time to time as they are the people who can get our products and services out to the world easily.
 It is a good way to advertise products.
+​
 When you find a media contact you think is appropriate to contact, add them to CRM then tag them as MEDIAJ - Media - Journalist.

 Then send an email like this: